roqua/autovar/README.md

 Currently, only the `SPSS` `file_type` is supported.
 The `.sps` file that comes with the `SPSS` exports may require manual adjusting, as the fully quantified file path to the data set needs to be specified for it to work (relative file paths do not work).

+In the web application, this function does not need to be called explicitly.
+It is appended to the code when the Download button is clicked.

 Example: `store_file()`